Ar žinojai?

 Didžiausią šlovę spaustuvei pelnė XIX a. pabaigoje išleisti Babilono ir Jeruzalės Talmudų leidimai, redaguoti Samuelio Šragos Feigenzovo. Šie darbai išsiskyrė gausiais komentarais ir aukšta poligrafine kokybe, tapdami reikšmingu indėliu į pasaulinę žydų spaudos istoriją.

-The origins of book printing in Lithuania are closely tied to the Rom family – a dynasty of printers and publishers active from 1799 to 1940.
+The beginnings of book printing in Lithuania are closely linked to the Rom family, a distinguished dynasty of printers and publishers active from 1799 to 1940.
 The first printing house was established by Baruch ben Joseph Rom in Oziorai, near Grodno.
-As the business expanded, a branch was opened in Vilnius, which by the 19th century had become the central – and eventually the only – location of the Rom printing network.
+As the enterprise grew, a branch was opened in Vilnius, which by the 19th century became the central, and eventually the sole, location of the Rom printing network.

-In 1830, the Rom printing house published the Bible, and starting in 1835, it began printing the Talmud.
-Although the Harkavy family took over management of the press in the early 20th century, the company retained the Rom name, which had become synonymous with high-quality Jewish religious literature.
+In 1830, the Rom press published a Hebrew Bible, and by 1835, it had begun printing the Talmud.
+Although management of the press passed to the Harkavy family in the early 20th century, the company retained the Rom name, which had by then become a symbol of excellence in Jewish religious publishing.

-The printing house gained its greatest renown in the late 19th century with the publication of the Babylonian and Jerusalem Talmuds, edited by Samuel Shraga Feiginzohn.
-These editions stood out for their extensive commentaries and exceptional printing quality, earning a lasting place in the history of Jewish publishing worldwide.
+The printing house achieved its greatest acclaim in the late 19th century with the publication of the Babylonian and Jerusalem Talmuds, edited by Samuel Shraga Feiginzohn.
+These editions were notable for their rich commentaries and outstanding print quality, securing the Rom press a prominent place in the global history of Jewish publishing.